isaWanwan/be-present/README.md

 <br />
 Thank you for taking part in this research!
 Your opinion will help us and future survey takers!
 <br />
-We want to test two different versions of a survey for our Both& website - version A and version B. We would like you to take both survey versions.
-After each survey, you will be guided to the meta questions automatically.
+We want to test two different versions of a survey for our Both& website - version A and version B. We would like you to test both survey versions.
+After each survey, you will be guided to meta questions automatically.
 Total completion time should be around 10min.
 <br />
 ##### The structure will look like that